About Pavilion Fitness

 - When showering it is strictly prohibited to: blow your nose, cough up phlegm, or spit in the shower stall

 - Return used towels to proper bins located at the service desk and/or in each locker room.
-DO NOT leave towels lying around the locker rooms.

 - Cell phone usage is prohibited in locker rooms (Ordinance No. 259 & Village Ordinance No. 2964); if ordinance is violated village fine is up to $1,000.